mr-keep-it-simple/slate/source/notes.md

 ## TODOs

+- <strike>Install Slate GitHub project on local machine</strike>
-- Find out how to generate static files and send to David
+- <strike>Find out how to generate static files and send to David</strike>
+- Solution:
   - Open up docker image in terminal window
   - run > bundle exec middleman build
   - This build all static web pages to the build folder